pgulley/loom/README.md

 It' a simple python server which injects a socket.io client into a twine story.
 The only requirement placed upon the twine story is that it is written in the SugarCube engine.
 The only modification needed is to add a tag: `{LOOM_JS}` to the user javascript of a twine story and `{LOOM_CSS}` to the user stylesheet.
-Name the file 'twine.html' and plop that bad boy into the 'twines/' folder and you're golden.
+Name the file anything unique and plop that bad boy into the 'twines/' folder and you're golden.

 ### How to run